-Roofs come with warranties and for many homeowners, repair and replacement come down to whether the warranty cover the expenses.
-We are talking about a fair amount of money and it’s only logical to delay the replacement because the warranty covers repairs.
+Roofs come with warranties, and for many homeowners, repair and replacement come down to whether the warranty covers the expenses.
+We are talking about a fair amount of money and it’s only logical to delay the replacement if the warranty covers repairs.
 On the other hand, if your 18-year-old roof with a 20-year warranty has serious damages and needs constant roof maintenance and inspections, then a replacement is more logical and efficient.

 Are the materials still in the market?

-Some roofs have been made a long time ago.
+Some roofs were made a long time ago.
 Since then, a lot of things have changed in the roofing industry.
 You may not find the same materials in the market decades later, and this is a concern if you’re worried about aesthetics or matching the previous roofing material.
 You should research if the materials you need are still in the market and how the prices have changed.
-You’ll be surprised to find out how many homeowners had to reroof because of lack or prices of materials.
+You’ll be surprised to find out how many homeowners had to reroof because of prices or lack of materials.

 Roof repairs in Los Angeles are a good option, as long as you are taking all the above considerations into account.
-And remember to be open to the idea of roof replacement and you will save more money and time then you think.
+And remember to be open to the idea of roof replacement if you need it, and you will save more money and time in the long run.